danyspin97/danyspin97-site/content/blog/makefile_best_practices.md

 draft: false
 ---

 `Makefile`s are widely used to build a lot of languages and projects, with C/C++ projects being the majority.
-Whatever you are developing or testing a software, it's highly probable that you will encounter them.
+Whenever you are developing or testing software, it's highly probable that you will encounter them.

-This post will try to address some common error in `Makefile`s, as well as good practices and cross-compiling support.
+This post will try to address some common errors in `Makefile`s, as well as good practices and cross-compiling support.

 _**Prerequisites**: good understanding of `Makefile`s, UNIX directory hierarchy and compilation process._

 ## Variable setting

 In this post we will use two ways (of the five available[^1]) to set a variable in `Makefile`.
-Here is it is a recap from StackOverflow[^2]:
+Here is a recap from StackOverflow[^2]:

 Lazy Set